An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Diffuse Large B-Cell Lymphoma (DLBLC).
 DLBCL is the most common type of non-Hodgkin's lymphoma, accounting for about 30% of all NHL cases.
 It is an aggressive, fast-growing lymphoma that usually affects adults but can also occur in children.
 DLBCL can occur in lymph nodes or in organs outside of the lymphatic system.
 DLBCL includes several subtypes such as mediastinal large B-cell lymphoma, intravascular large B-cell lymphoma, and primary effusion lymphoma.

 Mantle Cell Lymphoma.
 Mantle cell lymphoma is an aggressive type of lymphoma that represents about 7% of NHL cases.
-It can be a difficult type of lymphoma to treat and often does not respond to chemotherapy.
+It can be a difficult type of lymphoma to treat.
 It is found in lymph nodes, the spleen, bone marrow, and gastrointestinal system.
 Mantle cell lymphoma usually develops in men over age 60.

 Small Lymphocytic Lymphoma (SLL).
 SLL is an indolent type of lymphoma that is closely related to B-cell chronic lymphocytic leukemia (CLL).
 It accounts for about 5% of NHL cases.